What is a Teaching Health Center?

 CIFC/GDCHC offers two parallel components for the Residency Training Program.
 In-patient hospital rotations and subspecialty rotations are completed at either Western Connecticut Health Network's Danbury Hospital (Danbury Site) or Griffin Hospital in Derby, CT (Griffin Site).
 Continuity clinics and Medical Home rotations take place at the Greater Danbury Community Health Center (GDCHC) in downtown Danbury.

 Danbury Hospital is a vibrant learning environment for Residents to train.
 Founded in 1885, the Hospital is located minutes away from GDCHC and provides care for approximately 350,000 people from the 12 towns of Western Connecticut, all covering an area of over 400 square miles.
 Danbury Hospital has received numerous recognitions of excellence in tertiary care services.
 The hospital is a designated Level 2 Trauma Center serving the Western Connecticut and Lower New York State region.
 Healthgrades® ranked Danbury Hospital in the top 5% in the nation for overall clinical excellence.
 Internal Medicine trainees care for patients with a wide variety of problems commonly encountered in a general medicine setting.
-As a University Teaching Hospital they have multiple Residency programs, in addition to Primary Care, specifically Surgical, Cardiovascular, Anesthesiology, Pathology, Obstetrics and Gynecology, Psychology and Dentistry.
+Dandury Hospital has multiple Residency Programs, in addition to Primary Care, specifically Surgical, Cardiovascular, Anesthesiology, Pathology, Obstetrics and Gynecology, Psychology and Dentistry.
 The Danbury Hospital Primary Care Residency program is affiliated with the University of Vermont School of Medicine.
 Other affiliations include Yale University and the University of Connecticut.